-Trogir – Island of Šolta – Island of Brač – Island of Vis – Island of Korčula – Island of Hvar – Omiš – Cetina Canyon (rafting) – Split – Trogir
+Trogir – Island of Šolta – Island of Brač – Island of Vis – Island of Korčula – Island of Hvar – Island of Brač – Omiš – Cetina Canyon (rafting) – Split – Trogir

-If you are coming by car you can drive to the parking reception (as indicated in your travel documents) from 10:00 am.
-Upon arrival, our staff will show you where to park and unload your car.
-Our service-team will take your luggage to the port.
-Please note that embarkation time is from 12:00 am to 2:00 pm.
+Between 12:00 noon and 2: pm boarding at the port of Trogir.
+If you arrive in Trogir by your own car, you can drive to our car park reception from 10:00 am until 1:00 pm at the latest.
+Here you can park your car and our service team will bring your luggage to the port or to the ship in time.
+You will reach the harbour in about ten minutes on foot (approx. 1,100 m) via the pedestrian bridge.
 Our bicycles will be waiting for you in front of the boat.
 After having chosen the right bike for you, our staff will proceed with loading the bicycles on board.
 There follows a meet & greet including a welcome drink with our representative, and you will have a chance to get to know the crew and your fellow passengers.
 While enjoying a snack, at about 3:00 pm, we weigh anchor and set out for our first port of call on the island of Šolta. Šolta is one of the smaller Dalmatian islands and is known among connoisseurs for the high quality dark olive oil.
 We will ride through traditional old villages.
 In Gornje Selo, we will visit an olive oil mill, where we will enjoy olive oil tasting as well.
-Passing Grohote, we will reach Stomorska, where we will load our bikes on deck and enjoy some time for swimming and sunbathing, before heading to Milna on the island of Brač.
-In Milna we will have dinner on board and stay overnight.
+Passing Grohote, we will reach Stomorska, where we will have dinner on board and also stay overnigh.
 (18.6 km by bike).

-Today we will cross the island of Brač, from west to south – our destination is the resort of Bol, featuring one of the most beautiful beaches of the Mediterranean area, the Zlatni Rat (the Golden Horn).
+After an hour of sailing we reach Milna on the island Brač.
+Today we will cross the island from west to south – our destination is the resort of Bol, featuring one of the most beautiful beaches of the Mediterranean area, the Zlatni Rat (the Golden Horn).
 The tour takes us from Milna to Bol – on our way to Bol, we will stop for lunch and enjoy a glass of wine in a typical Dalmatian “Konoba” (not included in the cruise price).
 Those who are aiming even higher, after riding uphill to the height of some 500 m above sea level, can join us all the way up to the Vidova Gora mountain – with its 778 metres the highest mountain on the Adriatic islands.
 You will be rewarded with a magnificent view over the islands of Šolta, Hvar and Korčula, the peninsula of Pelješac and the “Golden Horn” beach.
-Dinner and overnight stay in the picturesque harbour of Bol (42.8 or 55.0 km).
+Dinner and overnight stay in the picturesque harbour of Bol (42.8 or 55.5 km).

 Monday: Island of Brač–Island of Vis